Cambis/silverstan/docs/rules_overview.md

 ## RequireConfigurationPropertySnakeCaseNameRule

-Configurable properties must be in snake_case.
+Configuration properties must be in snake_case.

 :wrench: **configure it!**